Dragon066/django-e-shop/README.md

 # E-shop on Django

-This project contains frontend & backend for online store, running on [Django Framework v5.0.7](https://github.com/django/django) in Python.
+This project contains frontend & backend for online store, running on [Django Framework v5.0.7](https://github.com/django/django) in Python v3.12.

 ![image](https://github.com/user-attachments/assets/553a2c38-2f04-4895-a6d8-dced890a117a)